thisfred/val/README.rst

 val
 ===

 A validator for arbitrary Python objects.
+Works with Python 2 and 3.

 Inspired by some of the wonderful ideas in schema_ and flatland_, many of which I outright stole.